xorbit/py-decode-beacon/README.md

 ## Library

-The file [decode_beacon.py] provides an easily extensible decoder for beacon advertisement packets as received from BlueZ HCI events.
+The file [decode_beacon.py](decode_beacon.py) provides an easily extensible decoder for beacon advertisement packets as received from BlueZ HCI events.
 Currently it supports [Apple iBeacon](https://developer.apple.com/ibeacon/) and the free [AltBeacon](https://github.com/AltBeacon/spec) specifications.

+I used various sources to try to understand the BlueZ HCI packet and iBeacon formats, this is documented in the [IBEACON.md](IBEACON.md) file.

 ## Examples